 If you’re well-traveled or have friends and family abroad, then you probably already know about this one.
 If not, listen up.

 Before you leave home, be sure to download WhatsApp to your phone.
 It’s a text messaging, video chat, and phone app all-in-one.
 It’s also the primary app used by most tour guides, drivers, and accommodation staff when they need to reach you.
 Of course, this only works if your phone has internet access, so the SIM card is quite important.

 (If you frequent Asia, it wouldn’t hurt to have WeChat downloaded as well.)

-Unless you’re fluent in the local language, you may need to use a translator for menus, signs, and one-on-one communication.
+Unless you’re fluent in the local language, you may need a translator for menus, signs, and one-on-one communication.
 Experiencing different languages can be exciting and inspiring.
 With Google Translate, not only can you communicate with others, but there’s a feature that allows you to translate words on menus and signs just by taking a picture of them.

 Yes, Google Maps works abroad.
-With internet access (did someone say SIM card) you’ll have the ability to move about freely without asking for directions.
+With internet access (did someone say SIM card), you’ll have the ability to move about freely without asking for directions.
 Not only does the Google Maps app come in handy for walking and bus routes, but it's especially handy when you need to take subways or other rail lines.
 Maybe you’ve run out of taxi fare and need to get from Sukhumvit Road to the famous Moon Bar at Vertigo in Bangkok and your only option is the metro.
 Just click the icon that’s relevant to you:

 Universal Travel Adapter

 All outlets and plugs are not created equal.
-You will find that you’ll need a travel adapter to use your electrical devices must places abroad.
+You will find that you’ll need a travel adapter to use your electrical devices most places abroad.
 Although a travel adapter is a little thing, it’s also something that’s easily forgotten, so make sure you add it to your must-have packing list.